shahanakattil/MB-230-Dynamics365forCustomerService/Instructions/Labs/LAB[MB-230]_M03Lab01_Create_knowledge_articles.md

 > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
 > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.

-**Result:** You have successfully created the Knowledge Management and approved and publish knowledge article in Dyamic 365 customer services.
+**Result:** You have successfully created the Knowledge Management and approved and publish knowledge article in Dynamic 365 customer services.